Blue0505/SplendidSplendor/docs/status.md

 , where $\vec{C_s}$ is what we call the "spending card".
 This card appears during a `SPENDING` turn type when the player can choose to redeem gold for a specific colored gem of the card.
 For example, if a player spends a gold gem in place of a blue gem, this is reflected in the blue cost of $\vec{C_s}$.

+### Rewards System
+We also built a reward mechanism for the Splendor game.
+OpenSpiel requires a `returns` function which returns a two element vector representing the total accumulated rewards for player 0 and player 1.
+Note that the two person variation of Splendor is a zero sum game, so we can calculate the rewards of player 1 as the opposite of player 0's rewards.

+First, we define $w_i$ to be 0 if player $i$ has not won, otherwise 1.
+Second, we define $s_i$ to be the total points of player $i$.
+Third, we define $r_i$ to be the total amount of resources of player $i$.
+We use these values to calculate the accumulated reward of player 0 with the function,

+$$\text{player 0 returns} = \alpha(w_0 - w_1) + \beta(s_0 - s_1) + \gamma(r_0 - r_1)$$

+, with $\alpha = 1000$, $\beta = 3$, and $\gamma = 1.5$.
+We plan to experiment with the values of $\alpha, \beta, \gamma$.
+Time permitted, we also want to make $\gamma$ and $\beta$ functions of the number of time steps in the game.
+Specifically, we want to try increasing $\beta$ and lowering $\gamma$ as the time steps increases.
+Our hope is that this matches to the strategy in Splendor of focusing on resource acquisition in the early game, then trying to get points with the resources you've aquired in the later stages of the game.